Seneca-BSA/bsa/docs/sea700/lab5.md

 ### JetAuto SLAM (Physical Robot)

 1. Let's try everything out on the physical robot.
-SSH into the JetAuto and stop the APP service on the robot:
+Connect into the JetAuto using NoMachine or any remote Desktop software and stop the APP service on the robot:

         sudo systemctl stop start_app_node.service